aisong1/TheSeattleWeatherBot/README.md

     ```java
     System.getenv("match-with-this-name-here")
     ```
-    > For example, my Twitter app's consumer key is saved as "consumerKey" in Heroku so that it matches with
+    - For example, my Twitter app's consumer key is saved as "consumerKey" in Heroku so that it matches with
     ```java
-    .setOAuthConsumerKey(System.getenv("consumerKey"));
+    .setOAuthConsumerKey(System.getenv("consumerKey")); // line 23
     ```
-    3. Skip the "Scaling worker processes" section and go to "One-off dynos" since we want Heroku to "manully" input and run
+    3. Skip the "Scaling worker processes" section and go to "One-off dynos" since we want Heroku to "manully" run
     ```shell
     $ heroku run "sh target/bin/weather"
     ```
-    every morning.

     4. Schedule your one off dyno to run at a specific time or interval of time with Heroku's [Scheduler](https://elements.heroku.com/addons/scheduler) addon.
 (Limited if you want to schedule using a unique or odd schedule.
 Consider using a [custom clock process](https://devcenter.heroku.com/articles/scheduled-jobs-custom-clock-processes) instead.)
 3. Enjoy your bot!